Did you ever think about what it means to be a grown-up and a child at the same time?

 Here exhausted women.
 Do you fit into this category?

-Also, many women say, “I spend too much of my time hoping to fulfill the role my mother was never able to achieve.
-Therefore, I’m overwhelmed while I climb my own ladder of success.
-I often think I work super hard to make her proud, and it’s driving me nuts.”
+Also, many women say, “I spend too much time fulfilling the role my mother was never able to achieve.
+Therefore, while I climb my own ladder of success, I feel constant overwhelm.
+I often think I work super hard just to make her proud, and it’s driving me nuts.”

 The women in this group are close to burnout?
 Can you relate?